jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-01-10-kafka-consumer-seek-offsets/index.md

   - Apache Kafka
   - Docker
   - Python
-authors:
-  - JaehyeonKim
-images: []
 cevo: 23
-description: We will discuss how to configure the Kafka consumer to seek offsets by timestamp where topic partitions are dynamically assigned by subscription.
-Docker Compose is used for building a single node Kafka cluster and running multiple consumer instances.
+description: Configure a Kafka consumer to seek offsets by timestamp while partitions are assigned by subscription, on a single node cluster in Docker Compose.
 ---

 [**UPDATE 2025-10-01**]